 Do ask to speak to a vet straight away if your dog seems to be getting worse and worse.
 A few cases deteriorate and may need more urgent help.

 Above: Sybil the dachshund was able to walk but was shaking with pain.
 IVDD-affected dogs are painful and should see the vet asap for painkillers and assessment.
 Video courtesy of M. Lucas.

 Is it worth having my dog admitted to the first-opinion clinic?

-Some of these dogs may do better if started off with in-patient care, whereas others do well with home care from the start.
-In-patient care involves painkillers (intravenous if needed), regular monitoring and, in some cases, intravenous fluids and oxygen to benefit the spinal cord.
+Some dogs may do better if started off with in-patient care, whereas others do well with home care from the start.
+In-patient care involves painkillers (intravenous if needed) and regular monitoring.
 With your dog safe in a hospital kennel, you have a chance to set up a recovery area (usually a large cage or pen) ready for when your dog comes home.
 Your dog will need to be kept comfortable and given plenty of TLC from the start, so only have him admitted for in-patient care if the clinic has good round-the-clock staff and resources.